Snuggan/pax2/documentation/example-en-mass.md

 ## Overview

-At the Swedish University of Agricultural Sciences (SLU) we have developed a [set of tools](../readme.md) that we use to produce wall-to-wall rasters of Sweden for a set of forest variables.
+At the Forest Remote Sensing section of the Swedish University of Agricultural Sciences (SLU) we have developed a [set of tools](../readme.md) that we use to produce wall-to-wall rasters of Sweden for a set of forest variables.
 The tools are command line tools as well as filter modules for the command line tool [PDAL](https://pdal.io/).
 The tools are packaged in a Docker image [`axensten/slu`](https://cloud.docker.com/repository/docker/axensten/slu) in a ready-to-run environment that also contains `pdal`, `gdal`, *etc.* The example presented here is specific for Sweden nad the input files that we have, but could be adapted for other use cases.

 Each tool is intended for a specific task and processes one file as specified [here](../readme.md).
 To run everything in an automated manner there is a [`make` script](../docker/slu/usr/local/etc/makefiles/Makefile), it updates the file structure and estimates the forest variables.
 All input files need to be organised in a specific file structure.